ljte/lab-project/README.md

 docker-compose run --rm app python manage.py migrate
 ```
-or simply `make migrate` does the same thing
+or simply `make migrate` does the same thing don't forget to collectstatic

  ### TODO
- * configure nginx
  * deploy to heroku